 Caitlin and Dan were drawn to create their own farm in order to expand the practices of diversified, pasture-raised, nature-based, nutrient-dense, local food to another level, and to share and enjoy the high-quality foods they produce and adore so much.

+Eight years later on the farm, they continue to be equally energetic about continually growing Copia into greater depths and heights of ecological diversity, nutrient-dense foods, and healthy, happy community.
 Today they feel like they've hit their stride - living, designing, and fervently farming at Copia full-time.